imixs/imixs-workflow/src/site/markdown/core/plugin-api.md

     }

-#How to access the workflow model
+###How to Access the Workflow Model

-Each plugin is provided with an instance of the WorkflowContext during the method call init().
-The WorkflowContext enables a plugin to access information from the workflow model through an instance of the Model class.
+During the init() phase the WorkflowKernel provides the plug-in with an instance of the WorkflowContext.
+The WorkflowContext is an abstraction of the workflow environment and provides access to an instance of the [Model interface](./model).
 The following example illustrates how an instance of a model can be fetched during the initialization of a plugin:

      public void init(WorkflowContext actx) throws Exception {
       ctx=actx;
       Model model=ctx.getModel();
       // your code goes here....
-    }

-The Model interface provids a set of methods to  manage different versions of the same model.

-  * getProcessListByVersion

-  * getActivityListByVersion

-  * getEnvironmentListByVerson

-  * removeModelVersion

-Different model versions are typical used in log running business processes  which need to take care of consistent models during the runtime of a process instance.
-So  if the model will be improved, running processes can benefit form new behavior.
-The ExtendedModel is provided also by the ExtendedWorkflowContext which subclasses the  Interface WorkflowContext.
-The following code example shows how an implementation can verify if a Model or ExtendedModel  is provided by the current WorkflowManager Instance

-    public void init(WorkflowContext actx) throws Exception {
-      ctx=actx;

-	    if (ctx.getModel() instanceof ExtendedModel) {
-	       // use extended Model
-	       // try to get from model version
-	       ExtendedModel extendedModel= (ExtendedModel) ctx.getModel();
-	       // your code goes here
-	    } else {
-	       // use standard Model
-	       Model model= ctx.getModel();
-	       // your code goes here
-	    }
     }